stashapp/Stash-Docs/docs/guides/scraping-scenes-via-stash-box.md

 Recommended to people that value accuracy the most.
 It can automatically go through scenes and match them based on perceptual hash, but object creation and verification is left to you and nothing is saved until you click **Save**.

 1. Open :fontawesome-solid-video: **Scenes** page.
-2. Click on :fontawesome-solid-table-cells-large::fontawesome-solid-chevron-down: display mode selector in the toolbar.
+1. Go to :fontawesome-solid-tags: **Tagger**, which accessible from the toolbar.
-3. Set it to :fontawesome-solid-tags: **Tagger**.
+1. Under **Source** select a stash-box instance you want to use.
-4. Under **Source** select a stash-box instance you want to use.
+1. Opposite the **Source** click on the :fontawesome-solid-gear: to open configuration.
-5. Opposite the **Source** click on the :fontawesome-solid-gear: to open configuration.
+    1. You can confugure **Performer genders** if you want them to be scraped for you locally.
-    1. You can enable **Show male performers** if you want them to be scraped for you locally.
+    1. You can disable **Set scene cover image** if you prefer to keep your existing cover.
-    2. You can disable **Set scene cover image** if you prefer to keep your existing cover.
+    1. You can enable **Set tags** if you want to be shown all the crowdsourced tags the scene has on the stash-box instance.
-    3. You can enable **Set tags** if you want to be shown all the crowdsourced tags the scene has on the stash-box instance.
+    1. You can change the **Quury Mode** if you have specific needs on how scenes are matched.
-    4. You can enable **Mark as Organized on save** which will apply :fontawesome-solid-box: Organized flag.
+    1. You can enable **Mark as Organized on save** which will apply :fontawesome-solid-box: Organized flag.

         ??? info "Organized flag"
             Organized flag has a technical purpose in addition to being able to be used in a filter.
 All objects marked as organized will be ignored by automatic tasks like Identify and Auto Tag.

-6. Click on **Scrape All** and look through the results.
+1. Click on **Scrape All** and look through the results.
 Add missing objects and click **Save**.
     1. If you got returned **No results found**, you can try using query method.
 You can enter title, performer, release date, or studio and click **Search**.
 Keep in mind that sometimes fewer details, are better.
-    2. If you know the scene exists on that stash-box instance, but it wasn't found, you can input the exact StashID in the Query field, click **Search** and it will return that exact scene.
+    1. If you know the scene exists on that stash-box instance, but it wasn't found, you can input the exact StashID in the Query field, click **Search** and it will return that exact scene.
-7. For scenes that you clicked **Save** on, you can submit your file fingerprints (hashes) back to the instance to help improve the accuracy.
+1. For scenes that you clicked **Save** on, you can submit your file fingerprints (hashes) back to the instance to help improve the accuracy.
 Scroll to the top and click **Submit x fingerprints**.

     ??? info "Fingerprints"
         All fingerprints are tied to the user API key, no other information is sent to the stash-box instance.
 Privacy is paramount.